ratral/epanet_toolkit/README.md

 ## Comparison of different sensor placement algorithms for model-based leak localization.

-The aim of this models is to narrow down the area where leakage is occurring in order to make later pinpointing easier.
+The aim of this models is to reduce the area where leakage is occurring in order to make later pinpointing easier.
 A traditional approach is to divide the network into so-called district metered areas (DMAs).

+Leakage monitoring requires the installation of flow meters and pressure sensors at specific points in the DMAs.
+The inlet flow into and out of the DMAs need to be metered.